- Looking at bugs (insects and arachnids) and their habitats

 - Whenever glue is used, sticky hands result.
 Use only a slightly dampened sponge for wiping hands while working.
 Too much water will leave marks on the construction paper.

-- When working with three- to four-year-old children, the construction paper can serve as the background for their habitats, since they tend to cover many charming details when using paint.
+- Encourage the older children to completely cover the papers with paint, adding backgrounds for the habitats.
+When working with three- to four-year-old children, the construction paper can serve as the background for their habitats, since they tend to cover many charming details when using paint.

 - Do the paintings of the habitats fill the papers?